gokcehan/lf/doc.md

 ## truncatepct (int) (default 100)

-When a filename is too long to be shown completely, the available space is partitioned into two pieces. truncatepct defines a fraction (in percent between 0 and 100) for the size of the first piece, which will show the beginning of the filename.
-The second piece will show the end of the filename and will use the rest of the available space.
+When a file name is too long to be shown completely, the available space is partitioned into two pieces. truncatepct defines a fraction (in percent between 0 and 100) for the size of the first piece, which will show the beginning of the file name.
+The second piece will show the end of the file name and will use the rest of the available space.
 Both pieces are separated by the truncation character (truncatechar).
-A value of 100 will only show the beginning of the filename, while a value of 0 will only show the end of the filename, e.g.:
+A value of 100 will only show the beginning of the file name, while a value of 0 will only show the end of the file name, e.g.:

 - `set truncatepct 100` -> `very-long-filename-tr~` (default)